acailic/software-interview-prep/topics/oop.md

 ### Composition (Structural)

 - Adapter :
+  converts the interface of a class into another interface that a client wants.

 - Facade :
   provide a unified and simplified interface to a set of interfaces in a subsystem, therefore it hides the complexities of the       subsystem from the client.
 Higher-level interface that makes the sub-system